• Skip to main content

 Commercial Real Estate Careers

 People will often say that they want a commercial real estate career, but quickly discover that “commercial real estate” is a vague job description and can literally mean dozens of different things.
-In this post we will discuss various commercial real estate career paths in order to better understand the major players and the structure of the commercial real estate industry.
+In this post, we will discuss various commercial real estate career paths to better understand the major players and the structure of the commercial real estate industry.

 Commercial Real Estate Brokerage